When managing a remote team, it is more important than ever to ensure your team members feel valued.

-No matter who we are or where we live, all of us are impacted in some way by the current global pandemic, but each of our experiences is different and profoundly personal.
-Some may not have the proper resources to work from home in a shared space.
+No matter who we are or where we live, all of us have been impacted in some way by the pandemic, but each of our experiences is different and profoundly personal.
+Some may still not have the proper resources to work from home in a shared space.
 Many may be balancing full-time parenting or homeschooling with a full-time workload.
 Some may be caring for a sick loved one, or struggling with their own anxiety or depression.
 Others may be dealing with a family job loss.
 And there will be those who experience the death of a friend or family member from this pandemic.

 If you haven’t already, make sure to:

 - Give permission for flexibility — Show your team members empathy.
 Respect their ability to manage their time the way they need to in order to be productive and reduce stress.